kumagallium/pyklab/README.md

 5. Create a new Pull Request

 ## License
-Labmine is developed and maintained by Masaya Kumagai, under [BSD 2-Clause "Simplified" License](LICENSE.txt).
+Labmine is developed and maintained by Masaya Kumagai, under [MIT License](LICENSE).